Steffov/GRC-Scripts/README.md

 __Features__

-- Installs all tools and programs are needed for compiling (build) the wallet on your machine. (approx. 400 MB free disc space needed!
-Without blockchain.)
+- Installs all tools and programs are needed for compiling (build) the wallet on your machine.
 - Only one file (script) needed for update, installation and download blocks.
 - Download, copy & unzip the latest snapshot during installation and download blocks process.
 (For faster synchronization)
 - Log file which is tracking the update changes.
 Saved in ```~/GridcoindResearch/gridlyb/grcs_vlogs.txt```.